spineki/spineki.github.io/content/articles/closures_as_iterators.md

 ### Iterable

-An iterator should offer two basic functions.
+An iterator should offer two basic member functions.

 - Returning an iterator pointing to the beginning: `begin()`.
 - Returning an iterator pointing past the end: `end()`